William Williams (commissioner): Commissionership

 In the decades before Williams began his work as commissioner, federal officials worked to improve the medical exclusion of immigrants in the interest of public health.
 Beginning with the Immigration Act of 1882, Congress acted to exclude immigrants with mental and physical defects.
 The Act specifically prohibited any "lunatic, idiot, or any person unable to take care of himself or herself without becoming a public charge."
 The public charge clause was intentionally vague to allow the examining officer's to discriminate at their own discretion.
-As the eugenics movement and popular fears regarding race escalated, a new law was passed (The Act of 1891) that rephrased the public charge clause to be a matter of likelihood of becoming a public charge (or LPC).
+As the eugenics movement and popular fears regarding race escalated, a new law was passed (Immigration Act of 1891) that rephrased the public charge clause to be a matter of likelihood of becoming a public charge (or LPC).
 A year before Williams began as Commissioner, Congress moved immigration responsibilities from the Treasury Department to the newly created Department of Commerce and Labor.
 The country began to understand immigration as something more than just a form of importation, due to its significant influence on many aspects of the public welfare, especially the public's health.

 Williams' first action as Commissioner was to eliminate the many illegal and inefficient administrative practices at Ellis Island.
 Working with immigration officials and friends from Wall Street, he dressed his trustworthy supporters as immigrants and had them undergo full inspection procedures.
 This helped uncover corrupt health inspectors who would bribe newcomers with fraudulent naturalization papers in exchange for money.
 Such papers would allow immigrants pose as American citizens to bypass a true medical examination, thereby undermining the immigration port's goal of preventing foreign diseases from entering the country.
 Similar scams involved immigration officials allowing ship with infectious passengers to land.
 Williams subsequently fired these officials.

 Federal physicians tasked with certifying the health of new arrivals at immigration stations were members of the United States Marine Hospital Service (which was renamed the U.S. Public Health and Marine Hospital Service after 1902 and renamed again as the U.S. Public Health Service in 1912).
 When William Williams began his position as Commissioner of Ellis Island, he found that the surgeon general had only assigned eight U.S. PHS physicians and a single steward to conduct the physical examination of the 497,791 steerage passengers and 68,192 cabin passengers.
 Even by 1905, this number only increased to sixteen physicians at Ellis Island.
 These physicians conducted the line examinations, operated the immigrant hospital, and conducted the examinations of cabin passengers aboard incoming ships.
 Despite this, PHS physicians prided themselves on conducting medical exams with efficiency and impartiality.